 Infectious disease has historically been considered a less important driver of extinction than habitat loss or overexploitation.
-For example, Smith et al. (2006) found that only 31 of 833 extinctions of animals and plants could be attributed to infectious disease and Pedersen et al. (2007) found that parasites and pathogens were listed as threatening processes for only 54 mammal species.
+For example, Smith et al. (2006) found that only 31 of 833 extinctions of animals and plants could be attributed to infectious disease, and Pedersen et al. (2007) found that parasites and pathogens were listed as threatening processes for only 54 mammal species.
 Figure 1 shows the results of several reviews or meta-analyses that examined infectious disease as a threatening process using the IUCN Red List.
-However, it is likely that infectious disease has been underrepresented as a threatening process to date due to technological limitations, lack of surveillance and baseline ecological knowledge (Grogan et al. 2014), because parasites and pathogens can be cryptic, because evidence for underlying mechanism is difficult to find once a species has become extinct, and because many extinctions and endangerments are the result of multiple stressors (Brook et al. 2008).
-As we will discuss later in this article, there are also reasons to expect that extinction risks from parasites and pathogens are increasing and will further increase in the future.
+However, it is likely that infectious disease has been underrepresented as a threatening process to date due to technological limitations (such as difficulty in detecting pathogens or diagnosing the causal agent for disease), and lack of surveillance and baseline ecological knowledge (Grogan et al. 2014).
+Also, impacts of disease may be missed because parasites and pathogens can be cryptic, because evidence for underlying mechanism is difficult to find once a species has become extinct, and because many extinctions and endangerments are the result of multiple stressors (Brook et al. 2008).
+As we will discuss later in this article, there are reasons to expect that extinction risks from parasites and pathogens are increasing and will further increase in the future.

 Unequivocally attributing extinction or decline to infectious disease (or indeed any cause) is not straightforward.
 It requires close cooperation between a variety of disciplines, including ecologists, pathologists, and veterinarians etc. Given lack of space, we will not reiterate the approaches that can be taken here, but for further details see Preece et al. (2017), Grogan et al. (2018), McCallum (2012) and Foufopoulos et al. (2022).
 One of the very few cases in which the proximate cause of extinction can be attributed unequivocally to infectious disease is that of the Polynesian land snail Partula turgida.
 The death of the last known individuals, in a captive colony at the London zoo, was caused by a microsporidian infection (Cunningham and Daszak 1998).
 However, other factors caused the disappearance of the species in its natural habitat.